- Author, Ron Ketterling

 7. Focus on Relationships: Technology enables easier communication of important data to improve vendor, partner, and customer relationships.

-Digital transformation in manufacturing can significantly improve worker efficiency.
+Digital transformation in manufacturing significantly improves worker efficiency.
 When you introduce automated data collection to your business processes, you instantly free up time for your employees to work on other projects.
 Additionally, automated data collection results in fewer errors and more efficient fulfillment of orders.

 While there is no one way to implement a digital transformation strategy, according to IBM, most successful digital transformations follow two principles: